CristianBuca/The-Aunans/README.md

 5. Selected the **Main Branch** from the drop-down menu under **Source**,
 6. Selected the **/(root)** folder where my **index.html** was located,
 7. Clicked **Save**,
-8. Once the page was refreshed I was presented with the link to the live website.
+8. Once the page was refreshed I was presented with the link to the live website as seen in the image below:

 ![Published site](https://github.com/CristianBuca/The-Aunans/blob/main/docs/deployment-screen.png)